 Katie Krause has become a prominent figure in the world of broadcasting, with her wide range of accomplishments in entertainment news.
-As described on her site, she's a "force both on-camera and behind-the-scenes."
 In 2009, she re-launched HollywireTV and created the original series, The Hollywire Hot Minute.
 She also launched and executive produced Clevver News, creating and developing an original series called The Daily Hollywood Rundown.
 She's currently a digital producer, host and on-air correspondent for Entertainment Tonight.
-We had the opportunity to ask Katie some questions of our own, to learn more about her journey and the valuable lessons she's learned in this competitive industry!
-Check out her profile below!
+We had the opportunity to ask Katie some questions of our own, to learn more about her journey and the valuable lessons she's learned in this competitive industry.
+Check out her profile feature below!

 Q: Do you have any favorite memories during your college years at Southern Methodist University?
 What campus organizations were you involved in?